ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 ### Flips

-Flips around a vertical or horizontal axis are very simple operations.
+Flips along the vertical or horizontal axis are very simple operations.
 A vertical flip is obtained by reversing the rows, whereas a horizontal flip is obtained by reversing the columns.
 Simple as that!

 <div style="text-align:center" ><img src="/img/posts/image_proc/flip-horizontal-vertical.svg" style=" margin: 5%; width: 30%"></div>